Acumatica Pricing: How much does Acumatica Cost?

 On the other hand, it still offers different options for deployment so businesses can benefit from full cloud capabilities and have more options for how and where you want your data stored.

 SaaS Subscription is by far the most popular option for Acumatica.
 Businesses pay an annual subscription fee, and maintenance responsibilities (such as updates) are managed for the business by an IT organization or business partner (like us, for example).

 Private Cloud Subscription

 Private Cloud Subscription also involves an annual subscription fee, but it enables businesses to deploy the solution on premise or with a preferred hosting provider.
-This option is a favorite among many Canadian businesses as it gives you control over where your data is stored, enabling you to store it within Canada to comply with certain industry regulations for data management, while having full online & mobile access.
+You must have access the data via internet for usage monitoring but it will also enable you to have full online & mobile access to your data.

 Private Perpetual License.

 On the other hand, if you don’t want to pay annual subscription costs for the software you can opt to purchase the Private Perpetual License (a one-time cost) to outright license the software.
 This requires higher upfront costs, but will lower annual costs since you’ll only have to pay for the annual maintenance.
 With this option businesses can deploy the software on-premise or with your hosting providers of choice.

 As mentioned earlier, with most ERP solutions the cost is dependent on how many concurrent users you have.
 Each user requires the purchase of an individual user license, so the more users you have, the more expensive your solution gets.
 While this isn’t necessarily a bad thing, it doesn’t take into consideration the degree to which users are engaging with your ERP solution.
 You could have 5 users that use your business management system a total of 200 hours a week, versus 10 users who use it a total of 40 hours a week, but you would still pay more to have 10 users with access to the solution.